 Balinese dishes are unique in its flavors and presentation

-Also known as “Basa Rajang”, this spice paste forms the foundation of many Balinese dishes - we simply cannot make Balinese food without it!
-The core ingredients used to make “Basa Gede” is made up of garlic, red chilli peppers, Asian shallots, nutmeg, ginger, tumeric, palm sugar, cumin, shrimp paste and “salam” leaves (a type of bay leaves commonly found in Indonesia).
+Also known as “Basa Rajang”, this spice paste forms the foundation of many Balinese dishes.
+We simply cannot make Balinese food without it!
+The core ingredients used to make “Basa Gede” is made up of garlic, red chili peppers, Asian shallots, nutmeg, ginger, turmeric, palm sugar, cumin, shrimp paste and “salam” leaves (a type of bay leaves commonly found in Indonesia).

 Another popular ingredient that punctuates Balinese dishes is the “Basa Genep”, which is the typical Balinese spice mix that is used as the base for many curry and vegetable dishes.

 Aside from that, there are also other popular condiments like the “Bumbu” (seasoning) often used as a marinade, “Tabia lala manis”, which is a thin soy sauce with chili peppers, and “Sambal Matah”, which makes up the Balinese cuisines.
 These are the unique ingredients that can solely be found in the Balinese dishes.